The Moser-Tardos Framework with Partial Resampling

+Thus, for the low-congestion routing problem, this would give an approximation ratio $O( \frac{\log D}{\log \log D})$, beating both the union bound and the polyhedral bounds.

-We will show in Section~\ref{compare-mt-sec} that such ``scale-free'' bounds (that is, $b_k$ is a function of $R, D$ but not of the $n$ or $K$) are impossible for the MT algorithm.
-This is true even for systems whose constraint matrix has only $\{0, 1\}$ entries, and even when $D = 1$, and even when $b_k$ is an arbitrarily large function of $R$.
-We will see cases in which the MT algorithm is no better than random search, requiring exponential time, while our Partial Resampling Algorithm is able to achieve (\ref{eqn:rand-round2}) simply and efficiently.
+We will show in Appendix~\ref{compare-mt-sec} that the MT algorithm cannot directly get ``scale-free'' bounds such as (\ref{eqn:rand-round2}) (that is, $b_k$ is a function of $R, D$ but not of $n$ or $m$).
+In such cases, MT algorithm is no better than random search, requiring exponential time.